-Messages
+• Messages

-On selecting the Custom radio button (see Figure 5-1), the filter clause tab in the Messages tab is enabled.
+On selecting the Custom radio button (see Figure 5.1, "Function group selection opened via the filter dialog box"), the filter clause tab in the Messages tab is enabled.
 It has the following entries:

 Communicator: The text field can take a comma-separated list of communicator ids, unquoted communicator names or communicator names in double quotes that pass the filter.
 The button ... allows choosing from a list.